iYadavVaibhav/iyadavvaibhav.github.io/_posts/2019-03-05-flask-notes.md

 Flask is a microframework in Python.
 It is used to create a webapp.
 It can start a python web server.
 It can handle HTTP requests.
 It can also be used to make a webapp API.

-# Flask Mega Tutuorial Notes
+# Flask Mega Tutorial Notes

 In this tutorial by Miguel Grinberg, we are learning to crate a micro-blogging site using flask and other dependencies.